heliosdesign/helios-wp-boilerplate/README.md

 ## Before You Begin

-## Usage Notes

-Create a new WordPress build and navigate to the themes directory (`project-root/wp-content/themes`).

-All the styles, scripts and assets should be manipulated in the `src` folder.
-They will get compiled via Gulp to their final locations.
+There are some more things you may want to tweak/configure/delete.

+### Template Information

-Make sure you update the theme meta data that gets placed at the top of `style.css`.
-It can be found in `src/sass/global/_template_header.sass`.
+Make sure to update the meta data that gets placed at the top of `style.css`.
+This can be found in `src/sass/global/_template-header.sass` in the base-theme or child-theme.

+### Child Themes

+This project has an example child theme included.
+If you do not want to use a child theme, just delete the whole folder.
+If you are planning to use it, have a look in the `src/sass/styles.sass` file to see how the style system works.
+Similarly, there are instructions in the `functions.php` file.
+See the **Gulp Tasks** section for information on how to run tasks for a child theme as opposed to the base theme.

+### Project Plugin

+It has become more common (and percieved as best practice) to pull site functionality out of themes and into plugins.
+As such, there is a base-plugin template included in this repository.

 ## Gulp Tasks

-### Watch

-Watches for changes in the `src` folder and runs the appropriate tasks and live reloads the browser.

-	gulp watch

-### Build

-Builds all the images, scripts and styles from the `src` folder and publishes a deploy-ready `dist` directory.

-	gulp build

-## More Gulp Commands
+## Deployment

-* `gulp styles`: Updates and compiles SASS.
-* `gulp scripts`: Concatenates, minifies and compiles the JavaScript.